lnxpy/hey/README.md

 <details>
   <summary><h4>2.
 Set the <code>HEY_TOKEN</code></h4></summary>

-Once you got the package installed on your system, it's time to add the token that you just copied from [mdb.ai](https://mdb.ai) into hey, use `hey token` to add your token.
+Once you got the package installed on your system, it's time to add the token that you just copied from [mdb.ai](https://mdb.ai) into hey, use `hey auth` to add your token.

 > :warning:: Your token will not be echoed.
 </details>